negati-ve/piton/README.md

 | prune         | working       |
 | path          | working       |

-## Piton Limitations
+## Piton3 Limitations

-Piton is all about making package management local.
+Piton3 is all about making package management local.
 While it replaces Virtualenv, it is not meant to be a repalcement for setuptools.

-Piton continues to use setuptools, and PYPI in the background, along with very limited use of pip.
+Piton3 continues to use setuptools, and PYPI in the background, along with very limited use of pip.
 In future versions the dependency on pip will be removed.

 ## Developers

-Piton can be run with develop_entry.py without installing.
+Piton3 can be run with develop_entry.py without installing.

 Deployment:
 ```